libp2p/blog/src/_blog/js-libp2p-v1.md

 # What's new? 🤩

-## Smart Dialling
+## Smart Dialing

-One of the major inefficiencies we recognized was in the dialling of peers; particularly in the browser.
+One of the major inefficiencies we recognized was in the dialing of peers; particularly in the browser.
 Some peers were being dialled on the same address multiple times despite having recent failures, and some peers were being dialled when they were not even online.
 Dials were also being wasted on peers on unreachable parts of the network, as in the scenario where IPv6 is not supported.
-This excessive dialling and wasted resources lead us to the development of smart dialling, which is a dialling strategy that is more aware of the network topology and the reachability of the multiaddrs it is dialling.
-Smart dialling is able to make intelligent decisions about which peers to dial, and when to dial them.
+This excessive dialing and wasted resources lead us to the development of smart dialing, which is a dialing strategy that is more aware of the network topology and the reachability of the multiaddrs it is dialing.
+Smart dialing is able to make intelligent decisions about which peers to dial, and when to dial them.
 This has led to a significant reduction in the number of dials made, and has also led to a significant reduction in the number of failed dials.
 This has resulted in a much more efficient network, and better peer management.

 ## Circuit Relay v2